MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netringiterator/nf-netringiterator-netringgetallpackets.md

 UID: NF:netringiterator.NetRingGetAllPackets
 title: NetRingGetAllPackets function
 author: windows-driver-content
-description: The NetRingGetAllPackets method gets a packet iterator for the entire range in a packet ring that a client driver owns. tech.root: netvista ms.assetid: a218f2b3-25a7-45e0-88f7-48ed7f92a289 ms.author: windowsdriverdev
+description: The NetRingGetAllPackets method gets a packet iterator for the entire range that a client driver owns in a packet ring. tech.root: netvista ms.assetid: a218f2b3-25a7-45e0-88f7-48ed7f92a289 ms.author: windowsdriverdev